ObjectPlayer/ethernaut-ctf/README.md

 ### Impersonator Challenge Summary

 The Impersonator challenge requires opening an ECLocker door without being the authorized controller.
 The vulnerability lies in ECDSA signature malleability.
 For any valid ECDSA signature `(v, r, s)`, there exists a malleable signature `(v', r, n-s)` where `v' = v XOR 1` and `n` is the secp256k1 curve order.
 Both signatures recover to the same address!
 The ECLocker tracks used signatures by hashing `(r, s, v)`, but since the malleable signature has different `s` and `v` values, it has a different hash and bypasses the replay protection.
 The solution computes the malleable signature from the original one used during initialization and calls `open()` with it.
 This teaches the importance of using normalized signatures (requiring `s` to be in the lower half of the curve) or using audited libraries like OpenZeppelin's ECDSA which handles this automatically.

+### Magic Animal Carousel Challenge Summary

+The Magic Animal Carousel challenge requires breaking the rule that "the same animal must be there" after joining the carousel.
+Multiple vulnerabilities exist: (1) An operator precedence bug where `a << 160 + 16` evaluates as `(a << 160) + 16` instead of `a << 176`, causing animal bits to overlap with the nextId field, (2) An encoding inconsistency where `setAnimalAndSpin` applies an extra `>> 16` shift that `changeAnimal` doesn't, resulting in different encodings for the same animal name, (3) An owner bypass where calling `changeAnimal("", crateId)` clears the owner, allowing anyone to subsequently modify the animal, and (4) NextId manipulation where 12-character animal names can corrupt the carousel's nextId pointer via OR operations.
+The solution exploits the owner bypass: add an animal, clear the owner with an empty string, then change the animal.
+This teaches the importance of operator precedence awareness (always use parentheses!), consistent encoding across functions, and complete access control that doesn't allow unauthorized ownership clearing.

 ## Other Useful Commands